hjtaylor25/stargazing/DATA_INFO.md

 ## Attribution — required

 Lorenz hosts this for free.
 Credit him.
-AstroMap does so in three places: the MapLibre attribution control, the light pollution panel, and the inspect panel footer.
+DarkWard does so in three places: the MapLibre attribution control, the light pollution panel, and the inspect panel footer.